singhkpratham/geocompr/08-mapping.md

 ## Mapping applications

-The interactive web maps demonstrated in section \@ref(interactive-maps) can go far.
+The interactive web maps demonstrated in Section \@ref(interactive-maps) can go far.
 Careful selection of layers to display, base-maps and pop-ups can be used to communicate the main results of many projects involving geocomputation.
 But the web mapping approach to interactivity has limitations: